naveengoyal1503/autoplugin-ai/plugins/WP_Revenue_Tracker/README.md

 # WP Revenue Tracker

-Track and visualize your WordPress site's revenue from ads, affiliate links, and digital product sales in one dashboard.
+Track and visualize your WordPress site's revenue from multiple sources including ads, affiliate links, digital products, and sponsored content.

 ## Features
+- Add and track revenue from various sources
-- Unified dashboard for revenue tracking
+- View total revenue and detailed history
-- Visualize revenue data with charts
+- Display total revenue on frontend with shortcode
-- Easy data entry for ads, affiliate, and digital product revenue
+- Simple and intuitive admin dashboard

 ## Installation
-1. Upload the plugin folder to your `/wp-content/plugins/` directory.
+1. Upload the `wp-revenue-tracker` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Access the dashboard under 'Revenue Tracker' in the admin menu.
+3. Go to 'Revenue Tracker' in the admin menu to start tracking

 ## Setup
+- After activation, you can add revenue entries from the admin dashboard
+- Select the source (ads, affiliate, digital products, sponsored content, or other)
-- Enter revenue data using the form in the dashboard.
+- Enter the amount and any notes
-- View charts of your revenue over time.
+- View your total revenue and history

 ## Usage
-- Use the form to log new revenue entries.
+- Use the shortcode `[wp_revenue_total]` to display the total revenue on any page or post
-- The chart updates automatically to reflect your data.
+- Regularly update your revenue entries to keep your dashboard accurate

-## Requirements
+## Support
-- WordPress 5.0 or higher
-- JavaScript enabled in your browser
+For support or feature requests, please contact the plugin author.